New Client Information

 Understanding Bottom Lines for Adolescents

 Ginny H. Mills, MAEd, LCMHC-S, LCAS, CCS, Clinical Director

 It has been my privilege for 30+ years to walk with individuals and families affected by drug use – their own or that of someone they love.
 Although I'm credentialed as an "addiction specialist," a better description of me would be "hope specialist."
 I help frustrated, exhausted, and terrified parents find answers and hope, despite watching their children spiral downward because of drug use.
 They know that nothing else is working, but they refuse to give up.
 I work collaboratively with parents while also educating, equipping, and inspiring parents to respond wisely (rather than to react instinctively) to their drug-using son or daughter.

 I'm Dan, and I've been working in the addiction field since 2005 when I joined the team at Hanley Center as their Director of Educational Services.
 Hanley Center was (and is still) near and dear to my heart.
 I've been a North Carolinian now since moving to Charlotte in 2006, where I live with my spoiled rotten dog, Samantha.

 About Our Practice

-Full Life offers counseling for issues as diverse as compulsive eating, depression, anxiety, life transitions, and marital and couples challenges in addition to substance use disorders and recovery-related services.
+In addition to substance use and recovery-related services, Full Life offers counseling for issues as diverse as anxiety, depression, sexuality, spirituality, grief, life transitions, and marital and couples challenges.
 Clinicians use a variety of techniques to address these, including, but not limited to EMDR, hypnosis, and DBT.
 Other staff additions have allowed us to broaden our scope to provide care for those seeking a deeper spiritual life, healing and connections in the area of sexuality in recovery, chronic pain and trauma work.

 Fees & Insurance